-Raghu Rai, one of India’s veteran and most renowned photographers and photojournalists, was a protégé of Henri Cartier-Bresson, who appointed Rai, then a young photojournalist, to Magnum Photos in 1977.
-Cartier-Bresson co-founded Magnum Photos.
-Rai became a photographer in 1965, and a year later joined the staff of The Statesman.
+Raghu, one of India’s veteran and most renowned photographers and photojournalists, was a protégé of Henri Cartier-Bresson, who appointed Rai, then a young photojournalist, to Magnum Photos in 1977.
+Rai became a photographer in 1965 and a year later joined the staff of The Statesman.
 In 1976, he left the paper and became a freelance photographer.
 From 1982 until 1992, Rai was the director of photography for India Today.
-He has served on the jury for World Press Photo from 1990 to 1997.
-He is known for his books, Raghu Rai’s India: Reflections in Colour and Reflections in Black and White.
+He has served on the jury for World Press Photo and is known for his books, Raghu Rai’s India: Reflections in Colour and Reflections in Black and White.

 Film Screening – Raghu Rai, An Unframed PortraitDuration: 54 mins | Language: English/Hindi Followed by an

 In Conversation with Raghu Rai, Anurag Kashyap, Avani Rai and Madhu Trehan